Just-a-Star616/rubber-ducky/docs/RULE_BUILDER_GUIDE.md

 ## Overview

 The Unified Rule Builder System provides a consistent, intuitive interface for building rules across all areas of the project.
-Instead of 5+ different rule-building approaches, we now have:
+Instead of fragmented approaches, we now have:

 - **Single unified component**: `BaseRuleBuilder.tsx`
 - **Shared logic**: `lib/ruleBuilder.ts` (types, expression builder, validators)